storefront-x/storefront-x/docs/general/cli.md

 }
 ```

-Each command has it's own help section which you can show with the `--help` flag (`yarn dev --help`).
+Each command has it's own help section, which you can show with the `--help` flag (`yarn dev --help`).

 ## dev